Maryam al-Khawaja

 Maryam Abdulhadi Al-Khawaja (مريم عبد الهادي الخواجة; born 26 June 1987) is a Bahraini-Danish human rights activist.
+She is the daughter of the Bahraini human rights activist Abdulhadi al-Khawaja and a leading voice for human rights and political reform in Bahrain and the Gulf region.
+She has been influential in shaping official responses to human rights atrocities in Bahrain and the Gulf region by leading campaigns and engaging with prominent policymakers around the world.

+Since 2022, she has served as the Executive Director of the Free Al Khawaja Campaign that advocates and works for the release of her father.

-She is the daughter of the Bahraini human rights activist Abdulhadi al-Khawaja and former co-director of the Gulf Center for Human Rights (GCHR).
-She is currently the Special Advisor on Advocacy with the GCHR, and works as a consultant with NGOs.
-She's a board member of the International Service for Human Rights and No Hiding Place.
-She serves as the Vice Chair on the Board of the Urgent Action Fund.
+She is the former Co-Director and Special Advisor on Advocacy at the Gulf Center for Human Rights (GCHR), Co-Director of Frida - Young Feminist Fund, and the Europe Director and Interim Advocacy Director at Physicians for Human Rights.
+She has worked as a consultant with various NGOs and has served as a board member for CIVICUS, International Service for Human Rights, No Hiding Place, Urgent Action Fund and as the Co-Chair of the Board of Advisors for Digital Democracy Initiative.

 Early life

-Al-Khawaja was born in Syria to mother, Khadija Almousawi, and Bahraini-Danish human rights activist Abdulhadi Al-Khawaja.
-Her father had been wanted in Bahrain since the mid-1980s.
-At the age of two her family obtained political asylum in Denmark.
+Al-Khawaja was born in Syria to human rights activists Khadija Almousawi and Abdulhadi Al-Khawaja, who had been rendered stateless due to his work promoting democracy and basic freedoms in Bahrain.
+At the age of two her family obtained political asylum in Denmark and later citizenship.
 They lived there until 2001, when they were allowed re-entry into Bahrain.

 After graduating from the University of Bahrain in 2009, Al-Khawaja spent a year in the United States on a Fulbright scholarship at Brown University.
-When she returned to Bahrain in mid-2010, however, she was unable to find work in public relations or education due to her father's human rights work.
-Instead she joined the Bahrain Centre for Human Rights, co-founded by her father, where she headed the foreign relations office and became vice president, serving as acting president during BCHR's president, Nabeel Rajab's, periods of detention.
+When she returned to Bahrain in mid-2010, she joined the Bahrain Centre for Human Rights, co-founded by her father, where she headed the foreign relations office and became vice president, serving as acting president during BCHR's president, Nabeel Rajab's, periods of detention.

-On 22 June 2011, Al-Khawaja’s father was sentenced to life imprisonment in a military court on the charge of "organizing and managing a terrorist organization" for his role in the pro-democracy 2011-2012 Bahraini uprising.
+On 22 June 2011, Al-Khawaja's father was sentenced to life imprisonment in a military court on the charge of "organizing and managing a terrorist organization" and planning to overthrow the government for his role in the pro-democracy 2011-2012 Bahraini uprising.
+His arrest and imprisonment is considered arbitrary and against international law by the United Nations.
+Human Rights Watch later dissected the case brought against Abdulhadi Al-Khawaja and the evidence he was forced to sign under torture.